-Studying Photography at WdKA means developing new ways of thinking and seeing.
+Studying Photography at WdKA means questioning the use of photographic images and the medium itself, by developing new ways of thinking and seeing.

-You relate to the world through (photographic) images, and as a professional photographer, you need to know how to deal with this powerful medium.
+You relate to the world through (photographic) images, and as a professional photographer, you will need to know how to deal with this powerful visual language.
 What is your personal vision in relation to photography as a medium and an art form?
+How can you create thought-provoking and visually challenging new work?

-The curriculum also addresses the continuously changing professional practice of contemporary photographers.
-The medium of photography is no longer the exclusive domain of a small number of professionals: indeed, almost everyone takes pictures nowadays.
-Usually, these are digital photographs, and an increasing number of amateur photographers are also able to digitally process these images.
-While everyone is now able to register their own lives and to process and publish the results on their own personal platforms (social media, blogs), the photographer remains a professional with the ability to oversee and reflect upon this professional field.
+Our educational projects address the continuously changing professional practice of contemporary photographers.
+While everyone is now able to register their own lives and to process and publish the results on their own personal platforms (social media, blogs), the photographer remains a professional with the ability to oversee and critically reflect upon this field.

 Cover project: Shame on Me by Sterre Fenna van der Waals